 We would ask parents to help the school by notifying us of all absences on the first day if possible and always to ensure that any absence is covered by a note on your child’s return to school.
 Any absence which is known in advance, such as medical appointments, should be notified to the school in writing beforehand or through a phone call.

 Our children are praised for good attendance which, through working with your partnership, we wish to continue.
 We give certificates at the end of term for children whose attendance has been excellent.

 Our school day starts at 8.45am with times tables development, class registers are marked at 9.00 am.
 Pupils who are not present for registration will be marked as absent initially.
 If they arrive within the following 15 minutes, the mark will be changed to late.
 If your child arrives any later, a note/explanation will be required.

 The law requires that all schools must now show the difference between authorised and unauthorised absence.
 Authorised absence can be:

 Unauthorised absence is:

 From the 1st September 2013, all schools were unable to authorise any requests for absences relating to holidays in term time.
 We do appreciate that some parents who work for the armed services have to take holidays at the instruction of their employers and therefore cannot avoid school time.
 Other exceptional circumstances could include unforeseen or unavoidable family situations.
 These are the families for whom the system is designed.
-Only in exceptional circumstances can extended holidays be agreed with the Headteacher’s approval.
+Only in exceptional circumstances can extended holidays be agreed with the Head of School’s approval.
 Holiday prices, last minute deals and the fact that the parents have booked a holiday before checking with the school are not considered to be exceptional circumstances.

 When a child’s attendance is a cause for concern, (this has currently now been set at 90% and below) or they have been absent from school with no communication with the school, it is brought to the attention of our Education Welfare Officer (EWO).
 The aim is to work with parents to increase their child’s attendance at school.